heitorfe/rossman-sales-predict/README.md

 ![First 15 rows of the prediction dataset.](https://user-images.githubusercontent.com/77629603/155379600-1321b4d9-6db2-4941-80cf-96012798fe00.png)

 The user can get the results by Telegram.
-Here is some demonstration(link)!
+Here is some [demonstration](https://www.linkedin.com/posts/heitor-felix_datascience-datadriven-business-activity-6902361790051606528-2Fjo)!

 ## 4.3.
 Machine Learning Performance